-Protect your iPhone 12 Pro without losing MagSafe by using these cases!
+Protect your iPhone 12 and use MagSafe with these cases

 The real deal: Apple iPhone 12/12 Pro Silicone Case with MagSafeStaff Favorite

-Apple's official case is made with a silky, soft-touch silicone material that feels nice in the hand, and a soft microfiber interior lining keeps your device scuff free.
-These snap onto your iPhone 12 Pro with ease, thanks to the magnetic ring inside, and will work with any MagSafe chargers and accessories.
+Apple's official case is made with a silky, soft-touch silicone material that feels nice in hand, and a soft microfiber interior lining keeps your device scuff-free.
+Thanks to the magnetic ring inside, these snap onto your iPhone 12 Pro easily and will work with any MagSafe chargers and accessories.
 There are several different colors to choose from.

+An artistic touch: OtterBox Figura Series Case with MagSafe for iPhone 12 and iPhone 12 Pro

 Classy leather: Apple iPhone 12/12 Pro Leather Case with MagSafe